VEGOILS-Palm oil rises as supply concerns linger

 JAKARTA, Jan 26 (Reuters) - Malaysian palm oil futures rose on Wednesday, tracking rival oils higher, supported by lingering concerns over lower production.

-The benchmark palm oil contract FCPOc3 for April delivery on the Bursa Malaysia Derivatives Exchange gained 0.47% to 5,307 ringgit ($1,267.19) per tonne in early trading, regaining a 0.42% drop in the overnight trade.
+The benchmark palm oil contract FCPOc3 for April delivery on the Bursa Malaysia Derivatives Exchange gained 0.36% to 5,301 ringgit ($1,265.76) per tonne by midday break, regaining some of the 0.42% drop in the overnight trade.

-Palm were holding up firm as supply concern persisted, despite the poor export data for so far in January, a trader in Kuala Lumpur said.
+"Palm is very resilient, still trading firm despite lower export but I think everyone is worried about future supply," a trader in Kuala Lumpur said.

-* Top producer Indonesia ran an early testing for gasoline made from palm oil as the country aim to expand use of the vegetable oil in energy sector.
+Labour crunch at Malaysian palm oil plantations due to coronavirus border closures has led to production constrain and prices are expected to remain firm for at least the first half of the year, a Reuters poll showed this week.

+The supply concern is also reflected in China's Dalian market, the trader added.

-* Dalian's most-active soyoil contract DBYcv1 rose 0.34%, while its palm oil contract DCPcv1 gained 1.21%.
-Soyoil prices on the Chicago Board of Trade BOcv1 were down 0.13%.
+Dalian's palm oil contract DCPcv1 gained 1.08% and its most-active soyoil contract DBYcv1 rose 0.17% on Wednesday.
+Prices of soyoil on the Chicago Board of Trade BOcv1, however, were down 0.59%.

 ($1 = 4.1880 ringgit)